ivaoaero/OAuth-samples/README.md

 ## Examples provided in this repository

 ### ReactJS with 3rd-party libraries
-Example can be found [here](https://github.com/ivaoaero/OAuth-samples/tree/main/reactjs-with-lib)
+Example can be found [here (reactjs-with-lib)](https://github.com/ivaoaero/OAuth-samples/tree/main/reactjs-with-lib)

 This example how to authenticate users on frontend-only applications without the need of a backend.

 _PS: This is how IVAO 2.0 websites (Webeye, FPL, Tracker) are working_

 ### PHP without any libraries
-Example can be found [here](https://github.com/ivaoaero/OAuth-samples/tree/main/php-pure)
+Example can be found [here (php-pure)](https://github.com/ivaoaero/OAuth-samples/tree/main/php-pure)

 This example shows both how to authenticate a user visiting your website as well as how to authenticate your backend application without any user interaction.

+### Laravel without Socialite
+Example can be found [here (laravel-pure)](https://github.com/ivaoaero/OAuth-samples/tree/main/laravel-pure)

+This example shows both how to authenticate a user visiting your website and how to store all his details in your database.

 ## How do I implement OAuth with IVAO APIs?